Pundit: Current use

 A pundit now combines the roles of a public intellectual and has a certain expertise as a media practitioner.
 They play an increasing role in disseminating ideas and views in an accessible way to the public.
 From Joffe's view, Karl Marx in Europe and e.g. in the US, Mark Twain were early and relentless pundits ante festum.
 In addition, the growing role of think tanks and research institutions like the Brookings Institution, the American Enterprise Institute and the Manhattan Institute provided a place for those dealing with 'big issues' in public language.

 The term talking head (in existence since 1964) has derogatory overtones.
 For example, the judge in the David Westerfield trial in San Diego in 2002 said "The talking heads are doing nothing but speculating about what the jury may or may not be thinking".

 Punditry has become a more popular vehicle in nightly newscasts on American cable news networks.
 A rise of partisanship among popular pundits began with Bill O'Reilly of Fox News Channel.
 His opinion-oriented format led him to ratings success and has led others, including Bill Maher, Keith Olbermann, and Nancy Grace to express their opinions on matters on their own programs.

 In sports commentating, a "pundit" or color commentator may be partnered with a play-by-play announcer who will describe the action while asking the pundit for analysis.

+To the pundette version of the term, according to Stephen Klein, Assistant Teaching Professor of Political Communication at the University of Missouri, pundettes "seemed to capitalize on a combination of conservative identity, confrontational rhetorical style and sexual attractiveness in order to gain media attention".
+The term is sometimes used dismissively by those that disagree with a pundette's position.
+Women described as pundettes, however, often embrace the term.
+More recently the term has expanded to include women commentators in a variety of fields, political views and races.